Goutte/copy-material-icons/README.md

-Searches Google's material-design-icons for a certain icon, finds a match, and copies the proper resources to the corresponding into the correct folders:
+Searches Google's material-design-icons for a certain icon, finds a match, and copies the selected resource into the corresponding folders in your /res/ folder:

 drawable-mdpi, drawable-hdpi, drawable-xhdpi, drawable-xxhpdi, drawable-xxxhdpi

 **Preparation:**

-1. copyicon.py in the same directory as your application folder.
+1. Clone copyicon.py in the same directory as your application folder.

-2. Change resFolder variable to your app's /res/ folder (easier than typing path name every time you want to copy an icon.
+2. Change resFolder variable to your app's /res/ folder path

 **Example usage:**